 Martì – the sound of his name – begged her, “Why go through this all the time?”
 “Not all the time.
-Now.”
+Now!”
 “On the bus?”
-The lady, another, who had marched into the vehicle earlier enquiring whether there was a strike on? – calmly, evidently her day wasn’t going to be affected by it – now was sitting in the front and her ass moved, middle-class, as in “Plebs!
+A lady, another, who had marched into the vehicle earlier enquiring whether there was a strike on? – calmly, evidently her day wasn’t going to be affected – was now sitting in the front twiching her middle-class derrière, as in “Plebs!
 Washing dirty linen in public!” her eyes static, though, on one word of the Eat-Pray-Love in her hands.
 Martì got up, his friend too.
-“We’ll sell the …” too far to be heard, over the voice announcing the next stop.
+“We’ll sell the …” too low to be heard, over the announcement of the next stop.
 “Over my dead body!”
 Now on the sidewalk, gesticulating.
 A guy, another, in the back, smiled at the early spring the city was enjoying, opened a window and got a few more words from the pair. (reconstructed) “… [won’t be] so bad.”
-A sigh of relief he heaved.
+And he heaved a sigh of relief.
 He seemed to care.